 It varies and will be discussed between you and your psychiatrist.

 What should I do if I have a need between appointments?

 - Call the office at 614-292-5766 during business hours and request to speak with your psychiatrist.

 - Email contact to your psychiatrist is not confidential, may not be timely, and is not recommended.

 What should I do if I have a need after hours?

 - We do not provide psychiatric services after-hours or on the weekends.

-- If there are any urgent concerns that cannot wait until the center is open, call our after hours service at all Counseling and Consultation Services.
+- If there are any urgent concerns that cannot wait until the center is open, call our after-hours service at 614-292-5766 and choose option 2

 - Refill requests are usually addressed within one business day.

 - There are certain medications that cannot be filled without an appointment.